plblum/jivs/docs/Jivs_API.md

 It has no impact on `setValues()` or `setTextValue()`.
 - `reformatTextValue` - When calling `setTextValue()`, the original text value can be reformatted, such as '1/2/2025' -> '01/02/2025'.
 It requires the ValueHost to be setup for both parsing and formatter, including the right `DataTypeParsers` and `DataTypeFormatters` in their respective services.
 The feature requires opting in, either by setting this to true or using `builder.behaviors.reformatTextValue = true`.
 - `propertyName` – The actual property name on the model.
 If its the same as `ValueHostConfig.name`, this can be undefined.
 Helps mapping between model and valuehost, especially when using the [ModelReader and ModelWriter](#modelreader-and-modelwriter). `ModelReader` and `ModelWriter` permit dot notation to locate a property of a child, such as "Address.Street1".
-- `modelReaderRule` - Assists the `ModelReader` to convert and cleanup data between the model and the ValueHost.
+- `modelReaderRule` - Assists the `ModelReader` to adjust values moving from the model to the ValueHost.
 See [ModelReader](#modelreader-and-modelwriter).
-- `modelWriterRule` - Assists the `ModelWriter` to convert and cleanup data between the ValueHost and model.
+- `modelWriterRule` - Assists the `ModelWriter` to adjust values moving from the ValueHost to the model.
 See [ModelWriter](#modelreader-and-modelwriter).
 ### Getting a ValueHost
 Start with a `ValueHostsManager` instance.
 It should already be configured with ValueHosts.
 Supposing *vhm* has that `ValueHostsManager`, do this to get a `ValueHost`: